Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Polynomial time algorithm

-A collection of $\beta$-edges for distinct players is called a \textit{partial matching} if the set of resources used by the edges in the collection are disjoint.
-We denote a partial matching by $M$.
-We say that $M$ matches a player $p \in \cP$ if there exists an edge in $M$ that contains $p$.
-Using this terminology, an allocation is simply a partial matching that matches all the players in $\cP$.
+As we have already mentioned, the goal of our local search algorithm is to iteratively extend a {\em partial matching}: \begin{definition}[Matchings] A set $M$ of $\beta$-edges is called a \emph{matching} if each player appears in at most one edge and the set of resources used by the edges in $M$ are pairwise disjoint.
+We say that $M$ \emph{matches} a player $p \in \players$ if there exists an edge in $M$ that contains $p$.
+Moreover, it is called a \emph{perfect matching} if each player is matched by $M$, and otherwise it is called a \emph{partial matching}. \end{definition}

-Our approach will be to show that as long as $M$ does not match all players in $\cP$ we can increase the size of $M$.
-This ensures that starting with an empty partial matching and repeating this procedure at most $|\cP|$ times we will obtain an allocation of value at least $\tau/\beta$.
-Thus, it suffices to develop such an augmenting algorithm.
-This is precisely what our alternating tree algorithm will do.
-As its description requires some concepts to be defined, we first formally define these concepts in Section~\ref{subsec:addable}.
-We then state a preprocessing step in Section~\ref{subsec:cluster} before describing the alternating tree algorithm in Section~\ref{subsec:descriptionofsimplealgo}.
+Using the above terminology, our goal is to find a perfect matching yielding our desired allocation of value $\tau/\beta$.
+Our approach will be to show that as long as the matching $M$ does not match all players in $\cP$ we can extend it to obtain a matching that matches one more player.
+This ensures that starting with an empty partial matching and repeating this procedure $|\cP|$ times we will obtain an allocation of value at least $\tau/\beta$.
+Thus, it suffices to develop such an algorithm.
+This is precisely what our algorithm will do.
+We first state a preprocessing step in Section~\ref{subsec:cluster} before describing the algorithm in Section~\ref{subsec:descriptionofsimplealgo}.